CSCfi/csc-user-guide/docs/support/faq/how-to-get-Allas-s3-credentials.md

         openstack ec2 credentials list
         ```

-        It will list the crdetials of every project, and you will see only the "Project ID" next to each credential pair.
+        It will list the credetials of every project, and you will see only the "Project ID" next to each credential pair.
 You can use `openstack project list` in order to see all the projects you have access, it will list the name and the id of each of them.

     1. Create new credentials: